 It is an excellent choice as a first course for a brunch or a light lunch.

 Chef Matthew McClure of Ashley’s at the Capital Hotel in Little Rock, Arkansas shared this recipe that is prepared with a few of spring’s most flavorful vegetables.
 Radishes, leeks and shallots create a spicy soup that is balanced out with honey and a savory garnish of country ham.
 It’s incredibly simple to prepare and can be served either warm or chilled.

 Chef John Mooney of Bell Book and Candle in Manhattan grows his ingredients in a rooftop hydroponic garden.
-His menu is based on what is available, which is asparagus in spring.
 On a trip to New York I taped with John for my show and he shared this pureed soup.
 As John says good asparagus soup comes from good asparagus so use fresh, tender spears when you prepare this.